slhck/ffmpeg-progress-yield/README.md

 ### As a library

-In your Python project, import the helper class and run `run_command_with_progress`:
+In your Python project, import the helper class and run `run_command_with_progress`.

+For more information see the [API documentation](https://htmlpreview.github.io/?https://github.com/slhck/ffmpeg-progress-yield/blob/master/docs/ffmpeg_progress_yield.html).

+Example:

 ```python
 from ffmpeg_progress_yield import FfmpegProgress